 Your leaders set the tone as role models.
 Their words and actions are powerful in inspiring others and bringing about meaningful change.
 Their involvement and sponsorship in DE&I activities is essential.
 Companies that have above-average leadership diversity generate 19% higher innovation revenues than those with below-average diversity.

-Treat the evolution of diversity and inclusion as business-critical, not compliance-necessary.
+Treat the evolution of diversity and inclusion activities as business-critical, not compliance-necessary.
 Organizations that approach diversity and inclusion as a business priority are more likely to report the kinds of superior business outcomes highlighted above.

 5. Open up the conversation